Adopt a Foster Dog and Be Their Hero!

 It wasn’t long before the dogs started arriving.

-Once the dogs arrived, the handlers unload the pups as they will have to go potty and stretch before they are already to look for their new dog parents.
+Once the dogs arrived, the handlers unloaded the pups.
+They all had to go potty and stretch before they were ready to look for their new dog parents.

 Henry arrived last